sylhare/Type-on-Strap/pages/about.md

 ![OTI](/assets/logos/oti-logo.png "OTI"){:height="50px" display="block"}

 **Open Technology Institute**
-OTI works at the intersection of technology and policy to ensure that every commu- nity has equitable access to digital technology and its benefits.
-We promote universal access to communications technologies that are both open and secure, using a mul- tidisciplinary approach that brings together advocates, researchers, organizers, and innovators.
+OTI works at the intersection of technology and policy to ensure that every community has equitable access to digital technology and its benefits.
+We promote universal access to communications technologies that are both open and secure, using a multidisciplinary approach that brings together advocates, researchers, organizers, and innovators.

 ![Mozilla](/assets/logos/moz-advocacy.png "Mozilla"){:height="50px" display="block"}